 INTD 102 - Integrative Project Seminar; opportunity to learn valuable group research skills and present at GREAT Day.

 Lastly, students in Tesla House who need science general education courses, are recommended to take the following courses.
-These are recommended because students will be
+These are recommended because students will be living with GSCI and PHYS majors, who can serve as peer educators.

 Spring 2020 - PHYS 106/107 (Physics of Light and Color)